Climate Jargon

 Wind farm: Group of wind turbines in one area

-Wind turbine: Tall machine with long fan-like blades that makes electricity when the wind blows
+Wind turbine: Tall machine with long fan-like blades that makes clean electricity when the wind blows

-Yes in my backyard (YIMBY): Local support for new projects, especially affordable housing
+Yes in my backyard (YIMBY): Local support for new projects, like low cost housing

-Zero emissions: Something that does not produce any greenhouse gases
+Zero emissions: Something that does not produce climate pollution

 Zero Emissions Vehicle (ZEV): How the California Energy Commission incorrectly groups battery electric vehicles, fuel cell EVs, and and plug-in hybrid EVs